yMayanand/Yoga-Pose-Classification/README.md

-# Yoga-Pose-Classification
+# 🧘 Yoga-Pose-Classification
-Yoga Pose Detection and classification using deep learning
+### Yoga Pose Detection and classification using deep learning
+### In this project we use pretrained model by google to generate keypoints predictions of our custom dataset and then store those predictions and apply `knn` algorithm to classify new Images.